 Steel windows offer a wide variety of aesthetic and performance benefits over comparable alternatives.
 Here, market leader Crittall answers some common questions relating to the specification of the product.

 Steel is inherently the strongest frame material for windows and doors.
-It is three times stronger than aluminium for example.
+It is three times stronger than aluminium, for example.
 But this strength is combined with elegance.
-The profile (sightline) of a steel window is much less than that of its aluminium or uPVC counterparts.
+A steel window’s profile (sightline) is much less than its aluminium or uPVC counterparts.
 The slender appearance allows, frame for frame, a greater surface area for the glazing and, indeed, larger expanses of glass can be achieved while retaining an aesthetic appearance.
 The steel frames are almost virtually maintenance free.
-They are hot dip galvanised and finished with a factory applied Duralife polyester powder coating in accordance with BS EN13438.
-Products thus protected have a life expectancy in excess of 60 years.
+They are hot dip galvanised and finished with a factory applied Duralife polyester powder coating by BS EN13438.
+Products thus protected have a life expectancy over 60 years.
 The strength of the material, and multi-point locking also greatly enhance the security of the buildings in which they are installed.

 Tell me more about thermal performance.
 Isn’t steel cold?

-Window frames made from traditional rolled steel are energy efficient incorporating high performance weatherseals, insulating double or triple glazing and narrow sightlines that enhance U values and reduce energy consumption.
+Window frames made from traditional rolled steel are energy efficient.
+They incorporate high-performance weather seals, insulating double or triple glazing, and narrow sightlines that enhance U values and reduce energy consumption.

 Alternatively, Ultra insulating glass units use suspended film technology in a double-glazed unit to convert it to provide triple-glazed performance.
-Ultra IG’s innovative design results in a thinner and lighter construction compared to traditional triple glazing, as well as being superior in performance, offering U-values as low as 0.4 W/m²/K in a double glass unit, without increasing glazing thickness or weight.
+Ultra IG’s innovative design results in a thinner and lighter construction compared to traditional triple glazing, as well as being superior in performance, offering U-values as low as 0.4 W/m²/K in a double glass unit, without increasing glazing thickness or weight.ultra-insulating glass units use suspended film technology in a double-glazed unit to convert it to provide triple-glazed performance.
+Ultra IG’s innovative design results in a thinner and lighter construction compared to traditional triple glazing, as well as superior performance.
+It offers U-values as low as 0.4 W/m²/K in a double glass unit

 What about noise reduction?

 Measures taken to improve thermal performance also effectively insulate against noise.
-And where steel framed glazed screens and doors are specified for building interiors it is sound attenuation, rather than weathertightness, that is key.
-According to the usage – in a home, an office, a school – appropriate sound reduction is achieved by acoustic glazing that leaves unaltered the width of the slim steel frames so they can admit the maximum amount of daylight throughout the building.
+And where steel-framed glazed screens and doors are specified for building interiors, sound attenuation, rather than weathertightness, is key.
+According to the usage – in a home, an office, a school – appropriate sound reduction is achieved by acoustic glazing that leaves the width of the slim steel frames unaltered so they can admit the maximum amount of daylight throughout the building.

 Protection against fire for internal glass screens?

-The Innervision FR steel-framed system is compliant with BS476 Part 22 providing 30 minutes (FD30) integrity fire resistance whilst preserving its unique slender steel profile setting it apart from other bulkier fire-rated systems.
+The Innervision FR steel-framed system complies with BS476 Part 22 providing 30 minutes (FD30) integrity fire resistance whilst preserving its unique slender steel profile setting it apart from other bulkier fire-rated systems.

 How do steel’s environmental credentials match up?

 Increasingly, this is becoming a key issue for buyers.
-They want to be sure that the product purchased is produced from sustainable materials and uses eco-friendly, energy efficient processes.
-Also, that the end product is energy efficient with exceptional life expectancy.
+They want to be sure that the product purchased is produced from sustainable materials and uses eco-friendly, energy-efficient processes.
+They also want to be sure that the end product is energy efficient with exceptional life expectancy.

-Steel is, put simply, one of the most recyclable materials on the planet.
-It can be recycled and re-used continuously.
+Steel is one of the most recyclable materials on the planet.
+It can be recycled and reused continuously.
 Means of manufacture and standard business practices are also designed to reduce energy consumption.
-Crittall has fitted solar panels to the factory roof, installed energy efficient LED lighting that reduces energy consumption by 50% while simultaneously improving light levels, and introduced electric hybrid vehicles to the company fleet.
+Crittall has fitted solar panels to the factory roof, installed energy-efficient LED lighting that reduces energy consumption by 50% while simultaneously improving light levels, and introduced electric hybrid vehicles to the company fleet.

 Are steel windows suited to new build or refurbishment?

 They are equally suited to both.
 Crittall’s business spans three centuries, from the middle of the 1800s.
-There are many heritage buildings that were built with original Crittall windows and when refurbishment work is undertaken local planners demand a like-for-like replacement for historic and aesthetic reasons.
-This can be achieved while installing windows that now meet modern thermal and acoustic requirements while remaining faithful to the original appearance.
+Many heritage buildings were built with original Crittall windows, and when refurbishment work is undertaken, local planners demand a like-for-like replacement for historic and aesthetic reasons.
+This can be achieved by installing windows that now meet modern thermal and acoustic requirements while remaining faithful to their original appearance.

 Architects designing modern buildings also value the clean lines and simple elegance of steel windows that, with large expanses of glazing, augment elevations, whether on commercial, business, educational or residential premises.
 Steel frames can also be supplied in the full range of BS and RAL colours.